Capo Fifths On The Cello

 This is a sub-page of the article dedicated to playing Fifths on the cello.

 Unlike violinists, we cellists can’t stop two strings simultaneously with one fingertip.
-In order to stop two strings at the same time with the same finger we need to change our finger-and-hand posture, flattening the finger completely and pressing the entire last phalanx (the entire finger pad), rigid and straightened out like a bar (or like a piece of wood), across both strings, like a guitar “capo”.
+In order to stop two strings at the same time with the same finger, we need to change our finger posture, flattening the finger completely and pressing the entire last phalanx (the entire finger pad), rigid and straightened out like a bar (or like a piece of wood), across both strings, like a guitar “capo”.
 This is why we will call this technique the “capo” fifth.
 The following finger configurations with capo fifths on each finger can be transposed around the Neck Region.

 JUMP OR CAPO?

 Sometimes, especially for the first finger, it is not absolutely clear whether it would be better to jump the finger across the strings or use the capo technique, as in the following examples: